 (f) Vagelos Grant/Award for Undergraduate Research was formerly called the Nassau Grant and the President's Award for Undergraduate Research, respectively.
 This change in 2007 was a consequence of a "Roy Vagelos Innovation Grant Program" funded by a group of Trustees and friends led by Leonard A. Lauder of Estée Lauder Companies in 1999 to mark P. Roy Vagelos' tenure as chair of the Penn Board of Trustees.
 The Vagelos Grants provide support for undergraduate summer internships.
 The Vagelos Awards recognize outstanding completed undergraduate research projects.
 See the Center for Undergraduate Research and Fellowships (CURF).

 (h) Vagelos Integrated Program in Energy Research (VIPER) is a joint program between the School of Engineering and Applied Sciences (SEAS) and the College of Arts and Sciences.
 An emphasis is placed on starting students on the path to productive research careers in energy science and engineering.
-The first applications were accepted for Class of 2016 applicants, entering September 2012.
+The first class entered September 2012, and graduated in May 2016.